cgeyskens/phd/image-analysis/synapse-counting/pipeline/README.md

     apptainer pull docker://cgeyskens/synapse-counting:v6
     ```

-When running multiple Nextflow pipelines in parallel using SLURM, its best to pull the container before running the pipeline.
+NOTE: When running multiple Nextflow pipelines in parallel using SLURM, its best to pull the container before running the pipeline.
 Otherwise, it will try to pull it at the same time from Docker Hub and it will crash.

 ## Nextflow pipeline execution